 Nevertheless, the drug does not have any effect on the size of the enlarged prostate tissue – which is the fundamental cause of the urinary obstruction.

-This α1 receptor is also present in many blood vessels.
-When they are stimulated, the blood vessels are constricted.
+This α1 receptor is also present in many blood vessels and their activation causes constriction of blood vessels.
 Hence, the blockage of α1 receptors at this level produces vasodilation (constriction) of blood vessels and can result in a reduction in your blood pressure.

 In 2000, a large trial designed to evaluate different antihypertensive medications including Doxazosin and its impact in preventing heart attacks was halted due to the recommendation of the National Heart, Lung, and Blood Institute.

 This was because in the group receiving Doxazosin, a significant 25% higher rate of combined cardiovascular disease (CVD), including angina pectoris, congestive heart failure, stroke and peripheral arterial, was observed.

 Furthermore, the Doxazosin group had a twofold higher rate of congestive heart failure when compared with the group receiving other medications, and there were trends in the same direction for strokes.

 Despite these alarming results, the drug is still being used as an antihypertensive, and in the treatment of patients with Benign Prostatic Hyperplasia (BPH).